Your Future Starts Here

-"Brittney's business plan really impressed The Company Corporation's judges," said David Gilardi, general manager of The Company Corporation.
+"Brittney's business plan really impressed incorporate.com's judges," said David Gilardi, general manager of incorporate.com.
 "All the pieces for a successful start-up were well represented, along with one of the most important, yet often overlooked, ingredients-passion."

 Second Quarter Winner – Kevin Stumpf

 incorporate.com's Business Plan Contest encourages young entrepreneurs to grow their ideas into start-up and early-stage businesses.
 Stumpf and Balance's award-winning plan outlines the business model behind Dispatcher, a mobile-enabled platform that connects long-haul truckers to freight-shipping businesses.

 The Dispatcher app enables truckers to dispatch and track shipments on their mobile phones.
 It's currently in beta testing with a number of customers and drivers, and Stumpf and Balance say they plan to expand service to even more drivers and businesses soon.